“Okay, but how do you get protein???”

 Once you’ve pressed all the moisture out, proceed with your recipe!
 Your tofu is now ready for marinades, sauces, soups, stir frys, and scrambles.

-Softer tofu doesn’t need to be pressed.
-In fact, if you try it press soft tofu, you’ll likely end up with a mess because it’s already pretty much liquid.
-Just open the package and throw into your soup or stew for thickening (a great sub for heavy cream or coconut milk) or into a smoothie.
+If you try it to press soft tofu, you’ll likely end up with a mess because it’s already pretty much liquid.
+Just open the package and throw it into your soup or stew for thickening (a great sub for heavy cream or coconut milk) or into a smoothie.

 One 14 oz package of tofu equals roughly 3-4 servings of protein, so you may need more than one package to get you through meal prep!